1337deepesh/Arktos/README.md

 Let UM = mismatch (length >=4) in unpaired strands.

-ArkScore = Σ(1)(N+NC2) (UM)^2
+ArkScore = Σ(0)(N+NC2) Σ(0)(M) (UM)^2

 For a system of N strands, there are N+NC2 total strand pairings (including self pairings at off-target regions).
-A summation of the squares of all off-target matches of sequence lengths >= 4 across all N+NC2 strands is the ArkScore.
+Assume there are M off-target matches for a pair of strands (including self-pairings).
+A summation of the squares of all off-target matches of sequence lengths >= 4 across all M matches within a strand and across all N+NC2 strands is the ArkScore.
 A sequence length of >=4 was chosen as the minimum threshold for a mismatch since  mismatch lengths <= 3 only transiently bind and will not affect the foldability of our designed polyhedron.
 A square term is added to disproportionately penalize off-target matches of greater lengths.

 The ArkScore will be zero or positive.
 By design, it can never be negative.
 A simulated annealing algorithm is used to minimize the ArkScore in order to maximize folding into the designed polyhedral structure.